-- Interdisciplinary proposals may still fall within the purview of a single subject area or discipline.
-If, however, the proposed project is interdisciplinary in a way described in the definition of interdisciplinarity above, the nominee should select one Secondary AHRC Subject Area. - If a nominee indicates that, Yes, they wish their nomination to be considered by the Interdisciplinary Panel, a reason must be provided in the space below.
+- All nominees must select a Primary AHRC Subject Area from the drop-down list to ensure that the nomination is evaluated by reviewers with the requisite subject expertise.
+Do not overwrite the existing list or add a new subject area. - Interdisciplinary proposals may still fall within the purview of a single subject area or discipline.
+If, however, the proposed project is interdisciplinary in a way described in the definition of interdisciplinaritybelow, the nominee should select one Secondary AHRC Subject Area. - If a nominee indicates that, Yes, they wish their nomination to be considered by the Interdisciplinary Panel, a reason must be provided in the space below.
 If no reason is provided, the nomination will be treated as a single-subject proposal and not interdisciplinary. - Additional guidance for Interdisciplinary nominees can be found below.